-Ghost Gear Retrieval Project
+Ghost Gear Retrieval Program

-Nowadays Fundy North is expanding educational campaigns aimed at both fishermen and workers in neighbouring marine industries.
-In our current and future work, we are looking to further identify hot spots for gear loss, refine our grapnel design and expand our work towards prevention and repurposing old gear.
+Nowadays Fundy North is expanding educational campaigns aimed at both fishermen and workers in neighbouring marine industries on ways to mitigate gear loss.
+In our current and future work, we are looking to further identify hot spots for gear loss in LFA 36, refine our grapnel design to target more diverse habitats for retrieval, and expand our work towards ghost gear prevention and repuposing old gear.

 The program priorities have also expanded since the program first began.
 We have expanded our mandate under the GGRP with an emphasis on expanding the capacity, opportunity, and access to recycle/repurpose fishing gear in southwest NB; specifically rope and lobster traps from Region 4 of New Brunswick and the LFA 36 lobster fishing district.
 This way, we are beginning to address the existing gap around responsible disposal.

 Recently under our Ghost Gear Retrieval Program, Fundy North has been collaborating with Point Lepreau Nuclear Generating Station (PLNGS) who are supporting retrieval initiatives around Point Lepreau for a period of 5 years between 2020 and 2025.
 Our Ghost Gear Retrieval Program has also received support from various federal departments or agencies to carry out the retrieval activities in the region, as well as corresponding disposal activities.